CloudFerro/ordering-script/README.md

   "SendIntermediateNotifications": false
 }
 ```
 `Name` and `WorkflowName` are mandatory to create an order. `IdentifierList` is required if you'd like to use option `1 - Create Batch Order Using A Body` and hardcode all products in `IdentifierList`.
-If you'd rather use option `2 - Create Batch Order Using a Query`, then by all means, you can skip `IdentifierList` since the script will look for products found in a `queryURL` parameter (specified in `query.json` file) and place an order for all of them.
+If you'd rather use option `2 - Create Batch Order Using a Query`, then by all means, you can skip `IdentifierList` since the script will look for products found in a `query_url` parameter (specified in `query_details.json` file) and place an order for all of them.
 Some processors require some special parameters, so you also have to provide them.
 Script will give you a run-down and inform you which parameters are missing.
-Here's how order_body.json could possibly look like:
+Here's how `order_body.json` could possibly look like:
 ```
 {
     "WorkflowName": "sleep_processor",